amos-ws16/amos-ws16-arrowjs/docs/user-guide.md

 2. Specify your own ID field

  In case you will provide your own configuration.
 Then you can specify your own ID field so that it will match your own data structure.
 As we map one object against an array of objects, your ID has to be specified somewhere in an array.
-The following example shows how to use IDs with your own configuration:
+The following example shows how to use IDs with your own configuration.

  Request:
  ```javascript
  {